indexdata/localindices/doc/manual/02-using.md

 * _Send notification if severity at least:_: specify job completion status with the least severity that will trigger the e-mail notification

+* _List of constant fields_: a comma-separated list of NAME=VALUE pairs.
+For a harvestable that has this field set, each harvested record has each NAME field set to the corresponding VALUE.

 * _Extra configuration (JSON)_: specify additional advanced harvester configuration in the JSON format.

 Buttons: